Homestuck126/SPO-Verification-edit/README.md

 Use `verification-proof-api` to obtain verification with json string, then store in the file with json format.
 Please refer to [SPO Server API](https://azure-prod-rinkeby.itm.monster:4430/swagger-ui/) for more information.

-1. Obtain the ITM proof token by using multiple ClearanceOrder and IndexValue
+1. Obtain the ITM proof token (verification proof) by using multiple ClearanceOrder and IndexValue

    - API Path：`/ledger/verify/verificationProof`
    - Request Body：